-New research finds over half of young adult deaths could be preventable if parents and children work togetherApril 12th, 2013 by Steve Gibb in Health /
+New research finds over half of young adult deaths could be preventable if parents and children work togetherApril 12, 2013 by Steve Gibb in Medicine & Health / Health

 (Medical Xpress)—About 57 percent of deaths among American teenagers and young adults are attributable to personal decisions and could be prevented, according to new risk research from Duke University.
 The researchers propose ideas for specific family decision making and communication to avoid fatalities from risky situations.

 According to the Centers for Diseases Control and Prevention (CDC), the leading causes of preventable deaths for 15-24 year olds include motor vehicle accidents, homicide and suicide, illicit drug use, accidents (such as drowning) and sexually transmitted diseases.
 Most of the risks are greater for males than females, according to the research, based on CDC mortality information from 2005 and vehicle accident reports.

 Decision sciences expert Dr. Ralph Keeney and doctoral student Asa Palley of the Duke University Fuqua School of Business conducted an in-depth analysis of the CDC data to discern which among the identified causes of deaths among teenagers and young adults were attributable to avoidable personal choices.
 Their article "Decision Strategies to Reduce Teenage and Young Adult Deaths in the United States" was published electronically in a recent issue of the journal Risk Analysis published by the Society for Risk Analysis.